port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 ### Creating an AWS Lambda layer

-Now let’s create a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) that will include the extra libraries our Lambda will use.
+Now let’s create a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) that will include the extra libraries the Lambda function will use.

-Our Lambda only needs the [requests](https://pypi.org/project/requests/) library, but we also threw in [jsonpickle](https://pypi.org/project/jsonpickle/0.3.0/) for some of the log output to make the Lambda logs more verbose and easier to understand when getting started modifying the code.
+The Lambda only needs the [requests](https://pypi.org/project/requests/) library, but the example below also includes [jsonpickle](https://pypi.org/project/jsonpickle/0.3.0/) for some of the log output to make the Lambda logs more verbose and easier to understand when starting to modify the code.

-Let’s just run all of the commands to both create the layer zip and deploy it to AWS (be sure to specify the region that you want the layer and lambda to be available in):
+Now, let’s just run all of the commands to both create the layer zip, and deploy it to AWS (be sure to specify the region that you want the layer and lambda to be available in):

 ```bash showLineNumbers
 # Create layer directory and specify requests as a required library